This page provides information for Western Australian (WA) public sector employers to help manage workforce issues as a consequence of COVID-19.

 In response to the COVID-19 pandemic, public sector employers may need to implement changed service delivery arrangements.
 This could include performing work remotely, working from home, or other arrangements.

-The Public Sector Commissioner and Executive Director Public Sector Labour Relations have issued instructions and circulars setting out measures to support employers responding to pandemic-related workforce issues.
+The Public Sector Commissioner and Executive Director Government Sector Labour Relations have issued instructions and circulars setting out measures to support employers responding to pandemic-related workforce issues.

 Current circulars and guidance: